pereznetworks/WeatherX/README.md

 - Option C:
   - https://github.com/alexnm/react-ssr/tree/basic
+    - at 'basic' level does not include any css or css modules
     - would require that I run react-scripts reject
-    - this option uses Ruby, along with React-Router
-      - I cant use Ruby for my project,
+      - I cant use Redux for my project,
         - but may be able to incorporate ideas from "basic" tagged branch
     - will need to upgrade deps, if use any of alexm's original ssr github repo:
       - some vulnerabilities, mostly the same as react-scripts 2.1.8